 Before recommending dental implants, your dentist will first evaluate your jawbone.
 Strong, dense tissue is essential for lasting restorations.
 Unfortunately, tooth loss will quickly result in bone deterioration.
 When the roots are not there to stimulate bone growth, your jaw will shrink.
 Placed in these recessed areas, implants could easily loosen and fail to fuse with the bone.
 In addition, if your sinuses have expanded or you have suffered bone loss in the upper jaw, dental implants can penetrate the sinus, causing significant issues.

-To look for jaw degeneration or insufficient space for implants, Dr. Balloch will take x-rays and scans.
-If you have suffered tissue loss, a qualified surgeon we work with can perform a bone graft or sinus lift.
+To look for jaw degeneration or insufficient space for implants Dr. Bidra will take x-rays and CT scans.
+If you have suffered tissue loss, we can perform a bone graft or sinus lift.
 By placing a sample of your own tissue or donor tissue, we can often rebuild your jaw or gently raise the sinuses to restore your candidacy.
 In some cases, you may qualify for specialized types of dental implants, which can allow you to undergo treatment without any preparatory procedures.

 Oral and Physical Health

 Because dental implants require surgical placement, our doctors will also consider your overall wellness.
 The surgery is very safe for qualified patients, but if you suffer from certain health conditions, it may be difficult for you to heal properly.
 Therefore, during your consultation, be sure to mention any systemic conditions, such as an autoimmune disease, diabetes, or a bone disease.
 These concerns may not automatically disqualify you, but they are important factors.
 You should also alert our team if you are currently undergoing immune suppressant therapy or cancer treatment.
 Meanwhile, if you are a smoker considering implants, you should plan to quit.
 Smoking can increase your risk of implant failure.